 Canine colitis can be acute, meaning it has come on suddenly, or chronic (recurring or lasting for a longer period of time).

 The most common sign of colitis is large-bowel diarrhoea and you may see blood or mucus in their stools.
 They may defecate more frequently than normal and show signs of urgently needing to go, however, they usually aren’t able to do much.
 They may strain and show signs of pain when trying to poo.
-Vomiting is another symptom, although quite rare.
+Vomiting is another (less common) symptom.

-Dogs with acute colitis may only have diarrhoea and shows signs of straining, while dogs suffering from chronic canine colitis may also have loss of appetite, weight loss and lethargy.
+In some cases, dogs with acute colitis may only have diarrhoea and show signs of straining, while dogs suffering from chronic canine colitis may also have loss of appetite, weight loss and lethargy.